-The ChemStation software operates with any Microsoft Windows compatible printer directly connected to the computer or serial interface or a Microsoft Windows compatible printer connected through a Local Area Network (LAN).
-The recommended printers are the HP Jet printer family (for lower-volume applications) or the HP Laser printer family.
+The ChemStation software operates with any Microsoft Windows compatible printer directly connected to the PC or a Microsoft Windows compatible printer connected through a Local Area Network (LAN).
+The recommended printers are the HP Office Inkjet printer family (for lower-volume applications) or the HP Laser printer family.
 The color print capability is supported on the appropriate models.
-Dot matrix printers, plotters and color printers should not be used if printing performance is a system requirement.
 Printer performance enhancement hardware should operate correctly with the system but is neither supported nor recommended.